 Healthdirect Video Call has been developed by Healthdirect Australia to make it easy for health care providers to offer their services via video consultation.
 Patients can connect with their health care professional from anywhere that is convenient, using everyday devices such as a smartphone, tablet or desktop computer.
 Healthdirect Video Call can support practices and patients to facilitate health consultations while staying safe during these times.

-The pilot program for the Healthdirect Video Call platform has also been extended to 30 June 2022.
-This will allow for continued use for current users and is still open for anyone wanting to start using the platform.
+The pilot program for the Healthdirect Video Call platform has also been extended to allow for continued use for current users and is still open for anyone wanting to start using the platform.
 Licenses can be provided to GP services and non-GP type primary care services classed as mental health, aged care, maternity, Indigenous health, and allied health services.

 The Australian Digital Health Agency has been working closely with Services Australia and the medical software industry to upgrade the NASH authentication system and transition from NASH SHA-1 to NASH SHA-2.